-Democritus - biography and philosophical doctrine.
-Democritus - biography, information, personal life Democritus is considered a supporter of which direction in philosophy
+Democritus - biography and philosophical teaching.
+Democritus - biography, information, personal life Which direction in philosophy is Democritus considered a supporter of?

-A mechanical explanation of nature was carried out in the teachings of the atomists.
-Aristotle and Theophrastus call Leucippus the founder of this doctrine, about whom, apart from this, we have almost no information.
-Epicurus even said that Leucippus was a fictitious person, and many modern scholars find that Epicurus was right.
-But regardless of whether Leucippus was a real person or not, the most important representative of the atomistic doctrine was Democritus of Abdera (about 460–370), according to some, the founder of this doctrine, according to others, a student of Leucippus.
+A mechanical explanation of nature was carried out in the teachings of atomists.
+Aristotle and Theophrastus call Leucippus the founder of this teaching, about whom we have almost no information other than this.
+Epicurus even said that Leucippus was a fictitious person, and many new researchers find that Epicurus was right.
+But regardless of whether Leucippus was a real person or not, the most important representative of the atomistic teaching was Democritus of Abdera (about 460–370), according to some, the founder of this teaching, according to others, a student of Leucippus.

-Democritus was a man of extensive learning, who traveled extensively in the East.
-He wrote a lot of works and had a great literary talent.
-He rejected the teaching of Empedocles and Anaxagoras that primitive matter consists of different substances; according to his teaching, the basic particles of matter are simple, indivisible bodies (ατομοι, atoms) and differ from each other only in size and shape.
+Democritus was a man of extensive learning who traveled widely in the East.
+He wrote a lot of essays and had great literary talent.
+He rejected the teaching of Empedocles and Anaxagoras that primitive matter consists of different substances; According to his teaching, the basic particles of matter are simple, indivisible bodies (ατομοι, atoms) and differ from each other only in size and shape.
 The second essential idea of his teaching is the recognition of the presence of empty space in the world: without emptiness, movement would be unthinkable.

 Philosopher Democritus

-Atoms, according to Democritus, are in perpetual motion, which constantly either connects or separates them.
-This process of connection and separation produces the appearance and disappearance of individual objects; their interaction produces all the infinite variety of what exists.
+Atoms, according to Democritus, are in eternal motion, which constantly connects and separates them.
+This process of connections and separations produces the appearance and disappearance of individual objects; their interaction produces all the infinite diversity of existence.
 The center of the universe is occupied by the motionless earth.
 It has the shape of a flat cylinder and is surrounded by air in which celestial bodies move.
-Democritus considered them to be masses of matter similar to the earth, carried away by a rapid circular motion in height and in a red-hot state.
+Democritus considered them to be masses of matter similar to that of the earth, carried away by a rapid circular movement in height and in a heated state.
 All parts of the universe are permeated with atoms of fire, which are very small, round and smooth; these atoms animate the universe.
-There are especially many of them in a person who was the main subject of research by Democritus.
-He argued that the human body is arranged very expediently; he considered the brain as the receptacle of thinking, the heart as the receptacle of passions, but the body, in his opinion, was only a “vessel of the soul”; he considered concern for mental development to be the main duty of a person.
+There are especially many of them in man, who was the main subject of Democritus’ research.
+He argued that the human body is designed very purposefully; he considered the brain to be the seat of thinking, the heart to be the seat of passions, but the body, in his opinion, was only a “vessel of the soul”; He considered caring for mental development to be the main responsibility of a person.

-The changing world of phenomena is a ghostly world; the study of the phenomena of this world cannot lead to true knowledge.
-Recognizing the sensual world as illusory, Democritus, like Heraclitus, says that a person must, under all changes in circumstances, maintain peace of mind.
-He who knows how to distinguish the essential from the accidental, the truth from the ghost, he seeks happiness not in sensual pleasures, but in giving his spiritual life the right course.
-The purpose of life, according to Democritus, is happiness; but it does not consist in external benefits and pleasures, but in contentment, in the unchanging peace of mind, and is achieved by abstinence, purity of thoughts and deeds, mental education; a man's happiness depends on how he carries himself; the gods give man only good things, only by his own recklessness does he turn good into bad.
-The application of these thoughts to matters of public and private life is the main content of the moral philosophy of Democritus.
-Divine forces are, according to his teaching, the forces of nature in the human mind; the deities of folk religion are either ghosts created by fantasy, which personified in them their ideas about the forces of nature and moral concepts, or spirits (“demons”), mortal beings.
+The changing world of phenomena is a ghostly world; studying the phenomena of this world cannot lead to true knowledge.
+Recognizing the sensory world as illusory, Democritus, like Heraclitus, says that a person must maintain peace of mind despite all changes in circumstances.
+He who knows how to distinguish the essential from the accidental, the truth from the ghost, seeks happiness not in sensual pleasures, but in giving his spiritual life the right course.
+The purpose of life, according to Democritus, is happiness; but it does not consist in external goods and pleasures, but in contentment, in constant peace of mind, and is achieved by self-control, purity of thoughts and deeds, and mental education; A person's happiness depends on how he carries himself; The gods give man only good, only through his own recklessness does he turn good into bad.
+The application of these thoughts to matters of public and private life constitutes the main content of the moral philosophy of Democritus.
+Divine powers are, according to his teaching, the forces of nature in the human mind; The deities of folk religion are either ghosts created by fantasy, which personifies in them its ideas about the forces of nature and moral concepts, or spirits (“demons”), mortal beings.

-With the breadth of knowledge, the insight of the mind and the consistency of conclusions, Democritus surpassed almost all previous and contemporary philosophers.
-His literary activity was very versatile.
-He wrote treatises on mathematics, natural science, moral sciences, aesthetics, grammar, technical arts.
-Democritus rendered great services to the development of natural science; we have only vague information about them, because his writings have perished; but it must be assumed that, as a naturalist, he was the greatest of all the predecessors of Aristotle, who was very much indebted to him and speaks of his works with the deepest respect.
+In the vastness of his knowledge, the insight of his mind and the consistency of his conclusions, Democritus surpassed almost all previous and contemporary philosophers.
+His literary activity was very multifaceted.
+He wrote treatises on mathematics, natural science, moral sciences, aesthetics, grammar, and technical arts.
+Democritus rendered great services to the development of natural science; we have only vague information about them, because his works were lost; but it must be assumed that, as a naturalist, he was the greatest of all the predecessors of Aristotle, who owed him a great deal and speaks of his works with the deepest respect.

-Democritus (he was also called Democritus from Abder by his place of birth) is an ancient Greek philosopher, the first consistent materialist, one of the first representatives of atomism.
-His achievements in this area are so great that for the entire era of modernity, any fundamentally new conclusions have been added to them in a very small amount.
+Democritus (he was also called Democritus of Abdera after his place of birth) is an ancient Greek philosopher, the first consistent materialist, one of the first representatives of atomism.
+His achievements in this area are so great that over the entire modern era, any fundamentally new conclusions have been added to them in very small quantities.

-From his biography, we know only fragmentary information.
-Even ancient researchers could not come to a consensus on exactly when Democritus was born.
+We know only fragmentary information from his biography.
+Even ancient researchers could not come to a consensus on when exactly Democritus was born.
 It is believed that this happened around 470 BC. e.
 His homeland was Thrace, a region of Eastern Greece, the seaside city of Abdera.

-The legend says that the father of Democritus received as a gift from the Persian king Xerxes for his hospitality and cordiality (his army passed through Thrace, and the father of the future philosopher allegedly fed the soldiers with dinner) some Chaldeans and magicians.
+Legend has it that the father of Democritus received as a gift from the Persian king Xerxes for his hospitality and cordiality (his army passed through Thrace, and the father of the future philosopher allegedly fed the soldiers dinner) certain Chaldeans and magicians.
 Democritus, according to legend, was their student.

-It is not known whether his education was exhausted by this, but the store of knowledge and experience increased significantly during numerous trips and travels, which, in turn, became possible due to the receipt of a rich inheritance after the death of his father.
-It is known that he visited such countries as Persia, Egypt, Iran, India, Babylonia, Ethiopia, got acquainted with the culture and philosophical views of the peoples living there.
-For some time he lived in Athens, listened to the lectures of Socrates, it is likely that he met with Anaxagoras.
+It is not known whether his education was exhausted by this, but his knowledge and experience increased significantly during numerous trips and travels, which, in turn, became possible thanks to receiving a rich inheritance after the death of his father.
+It is known that he visited countries such as Persia, Egypt, Iran, India, Babylonia, Ethiopia, and became acquainted with the culture and philosophical views of the peoples living there.
+For some time he lived in Athens, listened to the lectures of Socrates, and quite possibly met with Anaxagoras.

-Indeed, Democritus possessed such an encyclopedic, extensive and versatile knowledge that he deserves the title of the predecessor of the famous Aristotle.
-In his contemporary era, there were no sciences that he would not be engaged in: these are astronomy, ethics, mathematics, physics, medicine, technology, music theory, philology.
-As for philosophy, in this area his mentor was the atomist Leucippus, about whom there is practically no information in our time.
+Indeed, Democritus possessed such encyclopedic, extensive and versatile knowledge that he deserves the title of predecessor of the famous Aristotle.
+In his contemporary era, there were no sciences that he did not study: astronomy, ethics, mathematics, physics, medicine, technology, music theory, philology.
+As for philosophy, his mentor in this area was the atomist Leucippus, information about whom is practically absent in our time.
 Nevertheless, the emergence of such a universal philosophical doctrine as atomism is usually associated with the theories of Democritus.
-It was a synthesis of cosmology, physics, epistemology, ethics and psychology - areas of knowledge that were dealt with by the oldest philosophical Greek schools.
+It represented a synthesis of cosmology, physics, epistemology, ethics and psychology - areas of knowledge that were studied by the most ancient philosophical Greek schools.

-From the point of view of the inhabitants, Democritus led a rather strange way of life, for example, he liked to meditate, moving away from the hustle and bustle of the cemetery.
-He was given the nickname "The Laughing Philosopher", in particular, for the manner of laughing in public for no apparent reason (the philosopher could not look without laughing at how sometimes petty and absurd human concerns were compared to the greatness of the world order).
-According to legend, the townspeople turned to Hippocrates to examine Democritus, who was moved by the mind, but the famous doctor recognized the philosopher as completely healthy and called him one of the smartest people he had to deal with.
-He died approximately in 380 BC. e.
+Democritus led a rather strange lifestyle from the point of view of ordinary people; for example, he liked to think, moving away from the bustle in the cemetery.
+He was given the nickname “The Laughing Philosopher,” in particular, for his manner of laughing publicly for no apparent reason (the philosopher could not look without laughing at how petty and absurd human concerns were sometimes compared to the greatness of the world order).
+According to legend, the townspeople turned to Hippocrates to examine Democritus, who had gone crazy, but the famous doctor recognized the philosopher as completely healthy and called him one of the smartest people with whom he had to deal.
+He died around 380 BC. e.

-Diogenes Laertes claimed that Democritus wrote about 70 works devoted not only to philosophy, but also to other sciences and arts.
-Most often there is a mention of the "Big World" and "Small World".
-Until our time, his legacy has come down in the form of 300 fragments.
-In the era of antiquity, Democritus gained fame not only for his philosophical views, but also for his ability to express thoughts in his writings beautifully, but at the same time short, simple and clear.
+Diogenes Laertius claimed that Democritus wrote about 70 works devoted not only to philosophy, but also to other sciences and arts.
+The most common references are to the “Great World-Building” and the “Small World-Building”.
+His legacy has survived to this day in the form of 300 fragments.
+In the era of antiquity, Democritus gained fame not only for his philosophical views, but also for his ability to express thoughts in his writings beautifully, but at the same time briefly, simply and clearly.

 As you know, Ancient Greece became the parent of the current concepts of philosophy and some other sciences.
-It was from this country that the teachings of ancient Greek philosophers and scientists about being, various processes that take place in the world, including mental ones, came to us.
+It was from this country that the teachings of ancient Greek philosophers and scientists about existence, various processes that occur in the world, including mental ones, came to us.

 Aristotle, Plato, Archimedes, Diogenes, Socrates, Democritus, Leucippus, Epicurus and many others became the founders of the great science of philosophy.
-It was on their teachings that new, more perfect, or opposite ideas were based.
+It was on their teachings that new, more advanced, or opposing ideas were based.

 Who is Democritus

 Democritus (lat.
 Demokritos) is an ancient Greek philosopher.
 Born around 460 BC and lived until 360 BC.
-The main merit of Democritus is the atomistic doctrine, of which he became the founder.
+The main merit of Democritus is the atomistic teaching, of which he became the founder.

 No one knows the exact date of birth of this philosopher.
 Some scientists of those times claimed that he was born in 460 BC. e., others - in 470 BC. e.
 In this case, it is impossible to say exactly who is right.

 Of course, it cannot be described completely.
 There are many inaccurate facts.
-However, we can say with confidence about the origin of this philosopher from a wealthy family.
+However, we can speak with confidence about the origin of this philosopher from a wealthy family.

 Lifestyle

-Diogenes Laertius transmitted the legend that this philosopher studied with magicians and Chaldeans, who were a gift from the Persian king for his father.
-Legend has it that the gift was given in gratitude for the fact that the army of Xerxes was fed lunch when they passed through Thrace, the hometown of Democritus.
+Diogenes Laertius conveyed the legend that this philosopher studied with the magicians and Chaldeans, who were a gift from the Persian king to his father.
+Legend has it that the gift was given in gratitude for the fact that Xerxes' army was fed lunch when passing through Thrace, the hometown of Democritus.

-There was a period in the life of the philosopher when he lived in Athens and studied from the works of Socrates.
+There was a period in the philosopher’s life when he lived in Athens and studied from the works of Socrates.
 There are also facts that Democritus met Anaxagoras at that time.

 Many contemporaries did not understand who Democritus was.
 He often left his city for the purpose of solitude.
-To escape from the bustle, he visited the cemetery.
-Often the behavior of Democritus was strange: he could burst into laughter for no apparent reason, simply because human problems seemed funny to him.
-Due to this feature of his behavior, he began to be called the "laughing philosopher."
+To escape the bustle, he visited the cemetery.
+Democritus' behavior was often strange: he could burst into laughter for no apparent reason, simply because people's problems seemed funny to him.
+Thanks to this feature of his behavior, he began to be called the “laughing philosopher.”

 Many considered the philosopher a little crazy.
-At that time, Hippocrates, the most famous doctor of those times, who also left his mark on modernity, was invited specifically for the diagnosis.
-The result of the meeting with the philosopher was evidence that Democritus is absolutely healthy both mentally and physically.
+At that time, Hippocrates, the most famous doctor of those times, who also left his mark on modern times, was invited specifically to make a diagnosis.
+The result of the meeting with the philosopher was evidence that Democritus was absolutely healthy both mentally and physically.
 The doctor also noted the subtle mind of this philosopher.

 Works of Democritus

 Scientists claim that Democritus at one time became the author of more than 70 different treatises.
-The titles of these works are given in the writings of Diogenes Laertius - he wrote more than other scientists about who Democritus was.
-As a rule, treatises were tetralogy on various sciences - mathematics, physics, ethics, literature, language, applied sciences and even medicine.
+The titles of these works are given in the works of Diogenes Laertius - he wrote more than other scientists about who Democritus was.
+As a rule, treatises were tetralogies on various sciences - mathematics, physics, ethics, literature, language, applied sciences and even medicine.

 Materialism of Democritus

 This philosopher is the most prominent representative of atomistic materialism.
-Democritus argued that the entire surrounding world, according to sensory perception, is changeable, diverse.
-Everything is made up of matter and void.
-It was then that the term "atom" was first introduced as the smallest indivisible component of everything that exists.
-The doctrine of Democritus says that the whole world consists of atoms that move in the void.
+Democritus argued that the entire world around us, according to sensory perception, is changeable and diverse.
+Everything consists of matter and emptiness.
+It was then that the term “atom” was first introduced as the smallest indivisible component of all things.
+The teachings of Democritus say that the whole world consists of atoms that move in the void.

-This philosopher had his own theory of the origin of the Earth in the center of a vortex, which was formed from the collisions of atoms, different in weight, size and shape.
-Since the atom is a material, indivisible and eternal quantity, there are a large number of atoms, different in weight and shape.
+This philosopher had his own theory of the origin of the Earth in the center of a vortex, which was formed from collisions of atoms of different weight, size and shape.
+Since the atom is a material, indivisible and eternal quantity, there are a large number of atoms of different weights and shapes.
 By themselves they are devoid of content, but together they form changeable things due to constant movement in the void.

-He also applied the postulates to the doctrine of life and the soul.
-According to his writings, any living being has a soul, but each to a different degree.
+He also applied the postulates to the doctrine of life and soul.
+According to his works, every living creature has a soul, but each to a different degree.
 Life and death are the result of the combination or decomposition of atoms.
-Democritus said that the soul is an association of special "fiery" atoms, which, in its essence, is also temporary.
+Democritus said that the soul is a union of special “fiery” atoms, which, in its essence, is also temporary.
 Based on these arguments, he rejected the theory of the immortality of the soul.

 Δημόκριτος;

-ancient Greek philosopher, one of the founders of atomistics and materialistic philosophy
+ancient Greek philosopher, one of the founders of atomism and materialist philosophy

 OK.
 460 - approx. 370 BC e.